Challenging thoughts about small groups

 Share them by commenting on this post!

-3 thoughts on “Challenging thoughts about small groups
+3 responses to “Challenging thoughts about small groups”

 Secondly, being in small group ministry for awhile now I completely and totally agree that church alignment studies create a TON of momentum for small groups.
 However, they must be done with excellent proactive planning and thought in order for them to have a big impact.